goodguyry/IndexedJS/README.md

 Default: ``null``

-The name given to the ObjectStore
+The name given to the ObjectStore.

 **keyPath**